 Nutritious diets remain expensive, and out of reach for many.
-In Tanzania, a substantial proportion of household expenditure is on food, and it is even higher in poorest households.
-Consumption of unhealthy foods by children is on the rise as these are very often conveniently placed and affordably priced.
+In Tanzania, a substantial proportion of household expenditure is on food, approximately 56 percent, increasing to as much as 70 percent for the poorest households (Ministry of Health and National Bureau of Statistics, World Bank, 2020).
+Consumption of unhealthy foods by children is on the rise as these are often conveniently placed and affordably priced.
 Rethinking food systems to ensure that nutritious foods are both accessible and desirable is essential in the fight against overweight and obesity.
 Enforcement of legislation and the general regulatory monitoring frameworks are still weak, but nutrition remains a priority on the Tanzanian government’s agenda.

 The Global Alliance for Improved Nutrition (GAIN) is a Swiss-based foundation launched at the United Nations in 2002 to tackle the human suffering caused by malnutrition.
 Due to COVID19, conflict in Ukraine, and climate change, malnutrition and hunger have worsened significantly since 2019, reversing a decade of progress.
 There is growing recognition that our food systems need to change if we are to reverse these trends.
 Tanzania is one of the countries impacted by malnutrition.

 GAIN’s Strategy aims to transform food systems to make healthier diets from sustainable food systems accessible to all people and especially those who are most vulnerable to shocks.
 By 2027, we aim to improve the access of 1.5 billion people to nutritionally enhanced staple foods, improve the access of 25 million people to healthier diets, and support positive food system change in 10 countries.

 By 2027, we aim to improve the access of 1.5 billion people to nutritionally enhanced staple foods, improve the access of 25 million people to healthier diets, and support positive food system change in 10 countries. © GAIN